Antwerp: The European ‘Capital of Things’

 “The use of collective intelligence, particularly through initiatives like the ‘City of Things’ project and the ‘Apps for Antwerp’ competition, places Antwerp firmly on the map as a city looking to define its smartness by its people, not just by its technology.
 Citizen-centricity is a key element of Antwerp's smart city approach.”, concludes Thomas Müller, Co-Founder of bee smart city.

 SMART CITIES MUST BE DEFINED AND CONSTRUCTED COLLECTIVELY

-Antwerp is one of many cities investing in smart city solutions that actively involve citizens in the improvement of the urban environment; these solutions, and 460+ more that have been implemented in 400 other cities worldwide, can be explored in the SMART CITY SOLUTION DATABASE.
+Antwerp is one of many cities investing in smart city solutions that actively involve citizens in the improvement of the urban environment; these solutions, and hundreds more that have been implemented in more than 900 other cities worldwide, can be explored in the SMART CITY SOLUTION DATABASE.

 We created this crowdsourced and shared database because we believe that ‘smart cities must be defined and constructed collectively’ by 'smartivists' - smart citizens that are engaged and actively contribute to the development of new or the optimization of existing solutions.

 Interview with Antwerp city councilor Luc Muylaert, Senior Economic Adviser to the Mayor of Antwerp, Urban Future Conference, 28th Feb 2018, 3.32 pm